WPArtisan/readmes/wp-native-articles-pro.md

 == Changelog ==

 = 1.1.4 =
 * Fix.
-Post settings sometimes global defaults when they shouldn't.
+Post settings sometimes override global defaults when they shouldn't.

 = 1.1.3 =
 * Feature.
 Show warning if options have been overridden using hooks